Gr8man07/RAG-Chatbot-/README.md

 ## Purpose

 Students often face confusion around co-op eligibility, application timelines, employer expectations, and academic requirements.
 This chatbot provides instant, reliable answers to common questions, helping students navigate the co-op process with confidence.

+The goal is to learn how RAG works by:
+- Creating a mini FAQ dataset
+- Encoding questions and answers into vector embeddings
+- Storing them in a FAISS vector database
+- Building a chatbot interface with Streamlit to answer user queries

 ---